 We are talking about miles over a 24 hour period in the Vendee Globe Race.

-Now, as the three leaders remain in position as they go up the Atlantic, I regret the absence of Cheminees Poujoulat.
-I think the boat has potentials and probably would have shone in an upwind battle.
-I say that because analyzing the various keels as displayed by Tagland, C-P has a larger surface which could have made a difference against the three close sisterships mentioned above.
-We will not know for a while.
+- Now, as the three leaders remain in position as they go up the Atlantic, I regret the absence of Cheminees Poujoulat.
+I think the boat has potentials and probably would have shone all the way.
+We will not know for a while, until next time.

 Cheminees Poujoulat.
 Juan K. Design